-Babiana unguiculata G.J.Lewis is found on seeps and seasonally wet sandstone flats in the northwestern Cape.
+Babiana unguiculata G.J.Lewis is found on seeps and seasonally wet sandstone flats in the Northwestern Cape.
 It has linear, sometimes twisted pleated leaves and yellow flowers in a crowded suberect spike.
 The lower lateral tepals are a darker yellow.
 The larger dorsal tepal arches over the stamens.
-Photos taken by Alan Horstmann.
+Photos were taken by Alan Horstmann.

 The first photo from Mary Sue Ittner shows this species blooming in mass near Nieuwoudtville August 2001.
 Also in the picture is Hesperantha pauciflora and an unidentified pauridia (syn. spiloxene) possibly Pauridia serrata.
-Photos 2-4 were taken by by Mary Sue Ittner and Bob Rutemoeller September 2006.
+Photos 2-4 were taken by Mary Sue Ittner and Bob Rutemoeller September 2006.
 Photos 5-6 were taken by Cameron McMaster September 2011.